clastix/kamaji-console/README.md

 $ npm run dev
 ```

-The console should be run in an environment with a default connection to kubenretes API.
+The console requires connectivity to the Management cluster's Kubernetes API Server.

 ## Storybook